aeternity/protocol/channels/ON-CHAIN.md

 An off-chain transaction payload is a valid transaction if it has:

-* `state_hash` equal to the proof of inclusion's root hash.
-This is a proof that the PoI is a correct one
+* `state_hash` equal to the state trees' root hash.
+This is a proof that the `offchain_trees` are something both participants had agreed upon
 * `channel_id` being the same as the transaction `channel_id`
 * `round` greater than `Channel(channel_id).round`